DekodeInteraktiv/autocert-docs/README.md

 `define( 'WP_ACME_SECRET_KEY', 'your-secret-key' );` to your `wp-config.php` or set a site option named `wp_acme_secret_key`, e.g. by doing `update_site_option( 'wp_acme_secret_key', 'your-secret-key' );`
 There is no user interface or anything else to configure for this plugin.

-Install [WP Autocert](https://github.com/dss-web/wp-autocert), go to Settings > WP Autocrat (`/wp-admin/network/settings.php?page=wp-autocert`), select the domains you want to get certificates for, and note the API Key.
+Install [WP Autocert](https://github.com/dss-web/wp-autocert), go to Settings > WP Autocert (`/wp-admin/network/settings.php?page=wp-autocert`), select the domains you want to get certificates for, and note the API Key.
 It will be used as a shared secret when communicating with the autocert-server script.

 ### Director node setup
 On your server node that will function as your director node (it can be one of the web nodes, an external server or even be your local machine), download [acme-tiny-wp](https://github.com/DekodeInteraktiv/acme-tiny-wp) and [autocert-server](https://github.com/dss-web/autocert-server).